ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _The Highland weekly news._](https://chroniclingamerica.loc.gov/lccn/sn85038158/1873-04-17/ed-1/seq-4)

 #### 1873-04-17 &middot; Hillsborough [Hillsboro], Highland County, Ohio

 <table style="width: 100%;"><tr><td style="width: 50%">

- sorts,
-in all stages. and nr. :air pe
-riods p their? existence, , and
-it may; readily &quot;.beJlihiagiried
-what an amount of destruc-
-ion would follow the passage
-of a heavy roller over the sur
-face.&#x27; &#x27;

-Everlasting Fence Posts.

 &quot;I discovered many &#x27;years
 ago that wood could be made